hawkeye64/app-extension-colorize/README.md

 # Info

-Colorize and Theme are two mix-ins in this App Extension that allow you provide colorization and theming support for your Quasar apps that use a Vue render functions.
+Colorize and Theme are two mix-ins in this App Extension that allow you provide colorization and theming support for your Quasar apps that use a Vue render function.

 # Demo Project (source)